MbareteBot/2020-2021-Public/README.md

 # Hello!!

-We are Mbarete Bot a team from Paraguay.
-We are glad you are checking our code.
+We are Mbarete Bot a team from Paraguay and we are glad you are checking our code.

 ## Repository folders description:

-- Visual Navigation: This is an interface that lets you code and plan an strategy for the robot in a much easier way.
+- Visual Navigation: This is an interface that lets you code and plan a strategy for the robot in a much easier way.

 - MycroPython: Includes all the robot code our team uses for the current FLL Replay 2020-2019 Season
 	- Features: